bdelbosc/jqpoc/README.md

 Here is the list of data stored in Redis for a queue named <QUEUE_NAME>:

+QUEUE_NAME
-- <QUEUE_NAME> The name of the queue is a redis list of pending job IDs the running one renamed into JOBID*UNIXTIMESTAMP, this is the refered as the job key.
+: The name of the queue is a redis list of pending job IDs the running one renamed into JOBID*UNIXTIMESTAMP, this is the refered as the job key.

+run:QUEUE_NAME
-- run:<QUEUE_NAME> A list of job keys that are in processing state.
+: A list of job keys that are in processing state.

+done:QUEUE_NAME
-- done:<QUEUE_NAME> A counter of completed job (including failures).
+: A counter of completed job (including failures).

+error:QUEUE_NAME
-- error:<QUEUE_NAME> A counter of job in failure.
+: A counter of job in failure.

+errlst:QUEUE_NAME
-- errlst:<QUEUE_NAME> A list of the last N last errors including job keys and messages.
+: A list of the last N last errors including job keys and messages.

-Using redis-cli you can asusming the queue name is foo:
+You can view the data using redis-cli, for instance if the name of the queue is 'foo':

     # queue size
     redis 127.0.0.1:6379> llen foo